 During pregnancy, progesterone spikes occur, and there are spikes in hormones that relax your pelvic ligaments and the smooth muscle cells that are inside your veins.
 This makes the upward journey of your blood a lot harder during pregnancy.
 All of these factors combine.
 Veins dilate, which results in backpressure against the valves, which results in even more vein dilation.

 While you’re pregnant, the body also starts to make more clotting proteins.
 This helps to ensure that blood clots form fast when you deliver your baby to prevent excessive bleeding.
-While these natural changes help protect you from delivery complications, they can also increase the risk of developing a blood clot, which can occur in one of the veins throughout the pelvis.
+While these natural changes help protect you from delivery complications, they can also increase the risk of developing a blood clot, which can occur in any of the veins in the pelvis.

 Whether your insurance will cover pelvic varicose vein treatment depends on many different factors.
 If the condition is resulting in uncomfortable symptoms, results in a blood clot, or causes other related medical problems, your insurance may cover this treatment.
 Of course, coverage varies from insurance to insurance and each unique situation.